swilgosz/hanamimastery/data/articles/open-source-heroes.md

 aliases: ["HMAP009"]
 author: "swilgosz"
 topics: ['oss', 'thoughts']
-title: "Open Source Heroes - A Poem of appreciation."
+title: "Open Source Heroes - A Poem of Appreciation."
 excerpt: "Working with open source for a long time is tremendous work, often unappreciated.
-Join me with a moment of sharing a word of appreciation to one of OSS hero you know!"
+Join me with a moment of sharing a word of appreciation to one of OSS heroes you know!"
 published: true
 publishedAt: "2023-05-08"
 modifiedAt: "2023-05-08"